SantiagoD999/ForecastingR/README.md

 # ForecastingR
-Codes and data useful for forecasting time series in R
+Codes and data useful for forecasting time series in R. Some examples for forecasting economic time series are provided